Chipping Norton: Infrastructure

-The first XV of Chipping Norton Rugby Union Football Club plays in the Southern Counties North League.
-It was league champion in 2007/08.

 Chipping Norton has a purpose-built veterinary hospital, serving the community and the local zoos.
 The hospital's building was opened in July 2015 by then prime minister David Cameron.
 The previous premises were on Albion Street, where the practice had been based since it was founded in the 1970s.
 The hospital has a boarding cattery, a CT Scanner, and hosts one of only 15 radioiodine treatment units for hyperthyroid cats in the UK.

 From 1989, the veterinary hospital had a partnership with the remote island of St Helena, using funding provided by the DfID for vets to visit the island.
 Since 2010, the island has had its own permanent vet and the connection has since been lost.

-Chipping Norton Town ("The Magpies" or "Chippy") was founded in 1893 and plays at Walterbush Road.
-It resigned from the Hellenic Football League in favour of the Witney & District Football League.